 Camping in Yellowstone

 You can also opt for backcountry camping in the park – but you still have to buy a permit.
 Numbers are limited, and the amount of time you can stay is also restricted (to a maximum of 3 nights).
-This is obviously much cheaper, but we recommend you should already have camping experience.
+This is obviously much cheaper, but it’s definitely that you already have experience camping.

 How to Get Around Yellowstone

 There is a third option – you can travel by bike!
-You’ll need to do a lot of planning because the park is huge – but for experienced cyclists this is a really rewarding way to get around the park.
-Unfortunately it can be quite challenging – so we don’t recommend this for novices.
+You’ll need to do a lot of planning because the park is huge.

 How To Eat at Yellowstone on a Budget